A still black township between Vereeniging and Vanderbijlpark. GPS coordinates: 26.6874°S 27.8704°E elevation: 1476m.

-Opposite the former police station is the monument to commemorate the event.
-It was put up in 19??
-(I still need to find out).
+Opposite the former police station is the monument to commemorate the event, it was inaugurated o the 21-March-2002.
 It is very symbolic, blocks of stones representing each fatality spread over the complex, a fountain with thin jets of water representing bleeding wounds and a channel carrying the water through the centre representing blood flowing in the street.

 Next to the memorial is the gallery, it contains a series of pictures and posters related to the incident.
 My feeling, there is more space available, it should be filled with more pictures and artifacts.
 I have been told they are working on this.